-Don’t worry about costs too much
+The Flip Side – Don’t worry about costs too much

 By 2019 I had a job in New Zealand and was earning good money.
 I had 5 weeks off to travel around Japan.
 I also wanted to go to South Korea.
 My mouse wandered on Google maps and then I was looking at North Korea.

 I found a 5 night tour to North Korea for €945.
 Not too bad.
 However there were a lot of other associated costs involved.
 Flights to and from Beijing, a Chinese visa, costs in Beijing for my few days there, additional costs for my 5 days in North Korea.
-Whilst the first price seems reasonable, one everything is added up, it can become quite costly.
+Whilst the first price seems reasonable, once everything added up, it can become quite costly.

 However, when else would I get a chance to go to North Korea?
 Since early 2020 their border has been closed and no foreigners have been allowed in.
 In total my trip to North Korea costs $3500NZD (£1700) and in total, 5 weeks in Japan, South Korea, China and North Korea was just under $10,000NZD (£5000) but I would say it was worth every penny.